 The Fourth Industrial Revolution has the potential of providing novel value chains and growth opportunities for small-and-medium-sized enterprises (SMEs).
 SMEs are a fundamental component of the advancement of LDCs and the global economy.
 However, SMEs in the Least Developed Countries exhibit a substantial financing gap when compared to their developed counterparts.
-It is estimated that there is an unmet financing need of \$5.2 trillion every year for 65 million firms, with East Asia and Pacific accounting for 23 percent, and Europe and Central Asia accounting for 15 percent.
+It is estimated that there is an unmet financing need of \$5.2 trillion every year for 65 million firms, with East Asia and Pacific accounting for 46 percent of this gap, the Caribbean accounting for 23 percent, and Europe and Central Asia accounting for 15 percent.
+Second Europe and Central Asia accounting for 15 percent.
 Compounding matters, many SMEs in LDCs are unable or unwilling to expand, which impacts their ability to scale.